kartverket/argokit/README.md

-If you use jsonnet in your apps-repo, you can use the ArgoKit library to deploy ArgoCD applications by including the `argokit.libsonnet` file in your jsonnet file and calling the `argokit.application` function.
+If you use jsonnet in your apps-repo, you can use the ArgoKit library to deploy ArgoCD applications by including the `argokit.libsonnet` file in your jsonnet file and calling the `argokit.Application` function.
 For example, to deploy an application, you can use the following jsonnet file:

 ```jsonnet